alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Download rates are based on usage log data and reflect the number of times that a whole item has been downloaded from a link.
 The assumption is that the item has been judged to be of sufficient interest to warrant a closer look (indicating a judgement of value deeper than simply 'looks interesting') but there is no guarantee that a download does lead to use.
-Once downloaded the item may simply not be looked at again or used, or found not to be of value.
+Once downloaded the item may simply not be looked at again, or found not to be of value.

+Twitter is a social networking tool that enables users to send short messages (limited to 140 chracters) to their followers.
+Tweets can provide pointers to research by mentioning that research or sharing links directly to research or to pages discussing it or providing access.
+Tweets can be used as a measure of interest generated in the item, by counting the number of references, or tweets, that are about that item.
+The content of the tweet however has to be examined to find out if mentions are positive, neutral or negative. (a screenshot example of a recommendation perhaps?)
+Tweets can be forwarded, called a retweet, showing a passing on of the recommendation.

+What about news articles, comments, social commentary

 Impact in different communities - e.g. researcher use, public engagement, policy and practice